dangazineu/tako/issue_plan.md

 },
 ```

-Add verification that deployment happens only once.
+Add verification that deployment happens only once by checking deployment_history.log contains only one entry for v1.0.0.

 ### 4.2 Add Error Handling Tests
 **Duration**: 30 minutes